nddao/IBM-Db2-zOS-samples/README.md

 	1. #### Build database

 		After customizing the common parameters in SGLWCFG(GLWPARM0) and SGLWCFG(GLWDDL), you can customize SGLWCFG(GLWBUILD) to build database for the GLW workload on your environment.
-		You need to correct STEPLIB, SYSEXEC, GLWPARM, DB2SSID, SCHEMA, and SQLID, then you can submit GLWBUILD job.
+		You need to correct STEPLIB, SYSEXEC, GLWPARM, DB2SSID, SCHEMA, and SQLID before submitting GLWBUILD job.
+You should see message "Database was successfully built" if there is no error.

+		You could modify and use sample JCL SGLWCFG(GLWTBSEL) to get the row count of major tables of the GLW.
+If row count is 0, then tables have not been loaded.
+This could be the set up of SYSPROC.DSNUTILU is not correct.
+		In this case, you could customize JCL SGLWCFG(GLWLDALL) and SGLWCFG(GLWRSTAT) to load data then perform RUNSTATS.

+		If you need to remove all objects created for the GLW workload, please customize and use SGLWCFG(GLWDROP).